New figures reveal 3 in 5 students have been targeted by criminals to become money mules

 A growing number of students are being targeted by criminal gangs to launder money through their student bank accounts.
 New figures show that 3 in 5 students have been approached in person or online to become a money mule.
 Even more worrying is that 52 % didn’t know what a money mule was and 47 % thought it was okay to let someone use their bank account to transfer money.
 The research was conducted by Dr Nicola Harding at Lancaster University.
 These shock new figures come as it is revealed that money muling has increased in the UK by 24% with a 19% rise in those aged under 21 years according to Cifas, the UK’s fraud prevention community Fraudscape 2022 report.

-We Fight Fraud’s new initiative to try to help students – in partnership with Lloyds Bank and City of London Police – is to be rolled out at universities across London.
+We Fight Fraud’s new initiative to try to help students – in partnership with Lloyds Bank and City of London Police – is to be rolled out at universities nationally.
 ‘Crooks on Campus’ – We Fight Fraud’s powerful criminal drama that brings to life the reality of organised financial crime and the consequences for students if they become a money mule – is to be released to students.
 Originally piloted with the National Crime Agency, the film produced significant awareness and behavioural change among the student population, with 90% of students rejecting money mule recruitment messages.
 It is hoped that this project, which also incorporates training for university staff, and student representatives sharing information on campus will stop students from allowing criminals to use their bank accounts – making it increasingly harder for them to access their criminal funds.
-It will be rolled out across universities in London during ‘freshers’ week and the beginning of the new academic term.
+It will be rolled out across universities across the UK during ‘freshers’ week and the beginning of the new academic term.

 Co-written and produced by social engineering expert, and former fraudster, Tony Sales, the film accurately depicts how criminals’ ‘clean’ money they have obtained through fraudulent activity such as ‘HMRC’ telephone scams, revealing the role the money mule has as criminals steal from a victim of fraud.
 The film is based on real life stories of victims and criminals gathered from We Fight Fraud’s intelligence-gathering activities.